Hawksbill Sea Turtles In Maui: Rare Honuʻea Guide

 What Is A Hawksbill Sea Turtle

 The Hawksbill Sea Turtle (Eretmochelys imbricata) is named for its narrow, pointed beak that resembles a hawk’s bill.
-This unique mouth allows the turtle to reach into coral-reef crevices to feed on sponges—its primary food source.
+This unique mouth allows the turtle to reach into crevices in coral reefs to feed on sponges, its primary food source.

 How To Spot A Hawksbill